jwyang/stnm.pytorch/README.md

 ### Reference & Acknowledgement

 This project is built based on [pytorch-stn](https://github.com/fxia22/stn.pytorch).
-Thank the author for such nice work.
+Thanks to the author for such nice work.